The cities of Normandy during the 1944 battles

 Meanwhile, the 7th Battalion Parachute Regiment (5th Para Battalion), commanded by Lieutenant-Colonel George Pine-Coffin, was dropped over drop zone coded “N” north-east of Ranville.
 After gathering at the regimental rallying point, they made their way to Bénouville and Le Port to secure the west bank of the Canal de Caen.
 Major Roger Neale’s company B is banned northwest of Le Port, Major Nigel Taylor’s company A prohibits the western outskirts of Bénouville while Major R. Bartlett’s company C prohibits the south Along the Canal de Caen.

 The third battalion of the Grenadier-Regiment 736 and the 1st Company of the Pioneer-Battalion 716 of the 716.
 Infanterie-Division made an initial reconnaissance of the western banks of the Canal de Caen, progressing towards the Port and Bénouville: a self-propelled cannon In the direction of the bridge before being destroyed by a PIAT rocket launch.Attened by the reports of the 716.
 Infantry-Division soldiers who are unable to control the situation, the 21.
 Panzer-Division orders around 02:30 To several mechanized patrols to recognize the western and eastern shores of the Orne.
-The leading elements of the 8th Panzergrenadier-Regiment 192 mechanized company, commanded by Major Hans-Ulrich von Luck, advance west of the Caen Canal and establish contact with the 6th Airborne Division at 3 am repulsed by paratroopers of the 7th Battalion Parachute Regiment who seized the whole of Bénouville and the skirmishes continue throughout the morning of D-Day.
+The leading elements of the 8th mechanized company of the Panzergrenadier-Regiment 192, led by Oberleutnant Braatz, advance west of the Caen Canal and establish contact with the 6th Airborne Division.
+At 3 am, they are pushed back by paratroopers of the 7th Battalion Parachute Regiment who seized the whole of Bénouville and the skirmishes continue throughout the morning of D-Day.

 Today, the bodies of 23 British soldiers rest in the communal cemetery of Bénouville.
 Most of them belong to the 7th Para Regiment and were buried there during the fighting.